ayman3010/75-solo-leveling/replit.md

 - **Responsive**: Works on mobile and desktop devices

 ## Testing Coverage
+- Username authentication and validation
+- Login/logout flow
+- Data isolation between users
 - Single-level view display
 - Navigation between levels (prev/next buttons)
 - Checkbox toggling and state management
 - Progress calculation and XP display
 - localStorage persistence across page reloads
 - Completed level visual indicators (purple glowing border)
+- User-scoped data migration from old keys

 ## User Workflow
-1. User opens app and sees Level 1 (or their current level)
+1. User opens app and sees login screen
+2. User enters their username (3-20 characters, alphanumeric with underscores/hyphens)
+3. User clicks "START LEVELING" to log in
+4. User sees their current level (or Level 1 if new user)
-2. User checks off quests as they complete them throughout the day
+5. User checks off quests as they complete them throughout the day
-3. Progress automatically saves to localStorage
+6. Progress automatically saves to localStorage (scoped to their username)
-4. At midnight:
+7. At midnight:
    - If all 7 quests complete → automatically advance to next level
    - If any quest incomplete → system resets to Level 1
-5. User can navigate between levels to review past progress or plan ahead
+8. User can navigate between levels to review past progress or plan ahead
+9. User can click "Logout" to log out
+10. Different users can log in and have completely separate progress
-6. Manual system reset button available to start over at any time
+11. Manual system reset button available to start over at any time

 ## Technical Notes
 - Built with React + TypeScript
 - Uses Wouter for routing (single page app)
 - Shadcn UI components with custom Solo Leveling theming
 - No backend required - all state in localStorage
+- Username-only authentication (no password, no backend auth)
+- All localStorage keys scoped by username for complete data isolation
 - Checks for midnight every 60 seconds
 - UTC-based date calculations prevent DST bugs
 - Separation of actualDay and selectedDay prevents navigation from affecting reset logic
 - Inline styles for glowing effects on completed levels and progress bar
+- State cleared on logout to prevent data leaks between users
+- Automatic migration from old non-user-scoped keys